-For 20 years, every year, Congress votes to deny funding and effectively ban the CDC from doing critical research to prevent gun violence through the Dickey Amendment.
+For more than 20 years, every year, Congress votes to deny funding and effectively ban the CDC from doing critical research to prevent gun violence through the Dickey Amendment.
 Doctors for America is joining with the medical, public health, and science community to say: enough is enough, #EndTheBan!

 Doctors and Medical Students, Take Action Today!

 - Join our coalition of >100 organizations by signing onto our letter.

 - Join our sister effort at Change.org